Last Updated on February 25, 2022 by Scott Charleboix

 14. Open your external links in a new tab

 By default, your posts are set that they won’t open to another tab.
 If your external post is enabled and you don’t open it to another window or tab, it’s seen as a bounce.
-After they’re done and they’ve closed the page, they have a chance to come back to your site and continue browsing (if you’ve set it to open to another a tab – slid to the right).
+After they’re done and they’ve closed the page, they have a chance to come back to your site and continue browsing (if you’ve set it to open to another tab – slid to the right). ☒ Done Pro-Tip: Any time that you are having a post and it goes to an external source (other than your own website) set it up as open in another tab.

 15. Work at your grammar skills.